-The central government’s policy think tank Niti Aayog, in collaboration with the human resources development ministry (HRD ministry), is working on the index the states will be ranked on.
+The other measures they will be ranked on, the officials said, requesting anonymity will be the other measures they will be ranked on, how well they use their resources, educational institutions, and research outcomes to undertake innovative projects.
+The central government’s policy thinks tank Niti Aayog, in collaboration with the human resources development ministry (HRD ministry), is working on the index the states will be ranked on.

 Niti Ayog has consulted independent education experts.
 The index is likely to be launched in a couple of months, one of the two officials said.

 “The Niti Aayog and the PMO (Prime Minister’s Office) are very interested in such an index.
 The whole exercise aims to make education output-driven than the present input-driven system,” said one of the experts who Niti Ayog consulted.
 The expert, who, too, requested anonymity, said the performance would be tracked “on a real-time basis,” and any swings in the ranking of states can be seen on a dedicated website.